LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

 Additionally, we evaluate correspondences on the downstream task of relative pose estimation, which is critical to many 3D reconstruction tasks.
 We estimate the essential matrix $E'$ that relates the two cameras using known camera intrinsics and predicted correspondences, and recover a relative rotation prediction.
 We calculate the relative rotation error between the predicted and ground truth rotation matrices using Rodrigues' formula and report accuracy within $5^{\circ}, 10^{\circ},$ and $15^{\circ}$ of error.

 \textbf{Compared techniques.} We compare LFM-3D to popular 2D-based sparse matching techniques, such as SIFT~\cite{Lowe2004} features with heuristics-based matchers and SuperPoint~\cite{detone18superpoint} features with SuperGlue correspondence prediction.
 For \emph{shoe} relative pose estimation, we can also compare against sparse matching between 2D keypoints and their 3D NOCS estimates (\ie Sparse PnP), and with dense matching between all 2D pixel coordinates and their 3D NOCS estimates (\ie Dense PnP).
-We compare against additional techniques in the appendix.
+Additionally, we compare our method to the popular dense learnable matching technique, LoFTR~\cite{sun2021loftr}, for relative pose estimation.

 \textbf{Architecture and training details.} Following \cite{sarlin2020superglue}, we use SuperPoint local features \cite{detone18superpoint} in our learnable matching framework.
 We initialize the 2D keypoint encoder, graph neural network, and optimal transport layers from a 2D-only matching model pretrained on synthetic homographies and Megadepth~\cite{li2018megadepth} image pairs, following the recipe described in \cite{sarlin2020superglue}.
 The model extracting 3D signals (\ie, NOCS or MDE) is frozen when training the LFM-3D matching layers.
 We mirror the $\text{MLP}_{3D}$ architecture after $\text{MLP}_{2D}$, but increase the number of parameters in each layer as follows: $[64, 64, 128, 128, D]$, where $D$ is the local feature descriptor ($\mathbf d_i$) dimension.
 An initial learning rate of \num{8e-5} is used until 65k iterations, after which the learning rate decays by a factor of $0.999995$ per iteration.
-The model was trained for $750000$ iterations with a batch size of 56 on the same set of GPUs as stated above.
-LFM-3D is implemented natively in Tensorflow 2 from scratch, and we use a public Tensorflow reproduction of Superpoint.
+The model was trained for 750,000 iterations with a batch size of 56 on the same set of GPUs as stated above.
+LFM-3D is implemented natively in Tensorflow 2~\cite{tensorflow2015-whitepaper} from scratch, and we use a public Tensorflow reproduction of Superpoint.